MicrosoftDocs/azure-media-services/media-services/latest/drm-content-key-policy-concept.md

 [!INCLUDE [media services api v3 logo](./includes/v3-hr.md)]

 With Media Services, you can deliver your live and on-demand content encrypted dynamically with Advanced Encryption Standard (AES-128) or any of the three major digital rights management (DRM) systems: Microsoft PlayReady, Google Widevine, and Apple FairPlay.
 Media Services also provides a service for delivering AES keys and DRM (PlayReady, Widevine, and FairPlay) licenses to authorized clients.
+FairPlay Streaming is an Apple technology that is only available for video transferred over HTTP Live Streaming (HLS) on iOS devices, in Apple TV, and in Safari on macOS.

 To specify encryption options on your stream, you need to create a [Streaming Policy](stream-streaming-policy-concept.md) and associate it with your [Streaming Locator](stream-streaming-locators-concept.md).
 You create the [Content Key Policy](/rest/api/media/contentkeypolicies) to configure how the content key (that provides secure access to your [Assets](assets-concept.md)) is delivered to end clients.
 You need to set the requirements (restrictions) on the Content Key Policy that must be met in order for keys with the specified configuration to be delivered to clients.
 The content key policy is not needed for clear streaming or downloading.